2020 National Latin@ Institute

 Pending OVW Approval

 The National Latin@ Network for Healthy Families and Communities (NLN) in partnership with the Office on Violence against Women is excited to announce the 2020 National Latin@ Institute.
-Event registration will be posted in early 2020.
-In the meantime, please contact team member, Jose Juan Lara Jr., at email@example.com for additional information or questions.
+Registration is now open!
+You can register here.
+If you have further questions about registration, please contact Makeda Toure at firstname.lastname@example.org

 The National Latin@ Institute is sponsored by the U.S. Department of Justice, Office on Violence Against Women and presented by the National Latin@ Network for Healthy Families and Communities (NLN), a project of Casa de Esperanza.